danwing/referee/draft-wing-settle-referee.md

 Obtaining and maintaining PKI certificates for devices in a home network is difficult for both technical and human factors reasons.
-This document describes an alternative approach to securely identify and authenticate home servers using a referee system.
-The referee allows bootstrapping a network of devices by trusting only one system in the home network.
+This document describes an alternative approach to securely identify and authenticate home servers using a Referee system.
+The referee allows bootstrapping a network of devices by trusting only one system in the home network -- the Referee.

 --- middle